Rev 11

 sudo systemctl status gvmd.service

-Synchronizing the SCAP database is usually what takes a lot of time so please be patient and do not restart your server.
+Synchronizing the SCAP database is typically time-consuming, so please be patient and refrain from restarting your server.

 ● gvmd.service - Greenbone Vulnerability Manager daemon (gvmd)